 Some people just rent camping as they are on the move, they pay the rent on a nightly, weekly, and monthly basis but it can get costly.
-It may be simpler but camping sites charge more for short term stays than the longer stays.
+It may be simpler but camping sites charge more for short-term stays than the longer stays.
 While some people enjoy inexpensive or even free camps at different locations without having to set up a house base.
 So make sure you do your research and find out cheap campgrounds and save yourself some bucks.

 RV Living May Not Be Ideal For You If You Have A Family:

 Too many people living together in an RV can cause major discomfort to everyone.
 Even if you get the largest unit, it can still be very cramped.
 Having a family on board means extra clothes, equipment, baby food, toys, and medicines will take up your living space.
-Many believe will improve bonding between the family members but this is not always the case and it could certainly makes things worse.
+Many believe will improve bonding between the family members but this is not always the case and it could certainly make things worse.

-Some brave people switch to RV lifestyle full-time with children but they face many hurdles because everyday RV living can be complicated with kids on board.
+Some brave people switch to the RV lifestyle full-time with children but they face many hurdles because everyday RV living can be complicated with kids on board.

 Living With Pets In An RV Can Be Tough

 Living with pets in an RV can create a bunch of issues and turn a potentially amazing experience into agony for both you and your pet.
 Keeping a pet can take up a lot of your valuable space, you will have to store their special food, equipment, medications.